Createdd/Writing/IntroductionToRedux.md

 Use [react-redux](http://redux.js.org/docs/basics/UsageWithReact.html) to implement the state into the React router.
 >Redux works especially well with libraries like React and Deku because they let you describe UI as a function of state, and Redux emits state updates in response to actions.

+Connect the router to the store with [`<Provider>`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#api).

 ## 7. Updating State with Reducers 🔻

 Everytime you run an action, every reducer is going to run (will be dispatched?).
+- the `connect` method of React-redux allows to pass props to a component
 - [`bindActionCreators`](http://redux.js.org/docs/api/bindActionCreators.html) wrap action objects into dispatch calls, so that they may be invoked directly.
 - [`mapStateToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md) and [`mapDispatchToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md) connect the data from the store to a certain component.
 - render state into components with `this.props` on each component